centuryinn/Specflow1/README.md

 ## What Is This Project

-SpecFlow1 is a project to build test automation project for both web and rest api's, include to run as part of CI/CD pipeline, from scratch.
-This is built with .NET 6.0 specflow selenium c# nunit with reports both extent reports and specflow livingdoc.
+SpecFlow1 is a project to build test automation for both web and rest api's, including to run as part of CI/CD pipeline, from scratch.
+This is built with .NET 6.0, SpecFlow, SeleniumWebdriver, C#, RestSharp, nunit with both specflow livingdoc and Extent reports.

 ## The Application Under Test